 7. Communication Received – None

 D. Barr remarks that the FOIA reports that requested information from all Committee members requires all members to sign.
-Suggests calling officer first to ensure the Clerk is available.
+Suggests calling OFFICE first to ensure the Clerk is available.

 8. Report of matters of interests to the ZBA from Planning Commission – C. Shoemaker reports that there have been several meetings since last month ZBA meeting.
 Recommendation made by the ZBA have been received and moving forward.
 Torchport Air Park application that has been in discussion and review has been withdrawn by the applicant.
 Update on the moratorium reviewed.